How to register for a Competent Person Scheme in 2026

 | Trustmark | General competence mark | 80 - 250 |

-Membership of a CPS requires annual renewal, including a competency assessment to ensure ongoing compliance with current regulations and standards.
-This helps maintain professional standards and legal compliance.
+Membership of a CPS involves annual renewal, including a competency assessment to ensure ongoing compliance with current regulations and standards.
+This process is not just a formality.
+It helps maintain high professional standards and legal compliance.
+For instance, a gas engineer might undergo a practical assessment to verify their ability to safely install and repair gas appliances.
+Annual renewal fees can range from £100 to £500 depending on the scheme, which covers the cost of assessments and administrative expenses.

 Links and Resources